nicusX/etcd-terraform-ansible-aws-sample/README.md

 - `elb_name`: ELB Name.
 Can only contain characters valid for DNS names.
 Must be unique in the AWS Account (Default: "etcd")
 - `owner`: `Owner` tag added to all AWS resources.
 No functional use.
 Useful if you are sharing the same AWS account with others, to easily filter your resources on AWS console.
 (Default: "ETCD")

-A second set of variables may be optionally modified:
-- `region`: AWS Region (default: "eu-west-1")
-- `zones`: Comma separated list of AWS Availability Zones, in the selected Region (default: "eu-west-1a,eu-west-1b,eu-west-1c")
-- `zone_count`: Number of AZ to use.
-Must be <= the number of AZ in `zones` (default: 3)

 You have two options to set up these variables: